2003scape/rsc-data-server/README.md

 ```

 ### playerLoggedOut
-sent to rsc-server instances when players logout
+sent to data clients when players logout.

 ```javascript
 {